 Quick Facts: – Over 1,000,000 active users – Over 800,000 stores – 79% of traffic is from mobile browsing – Over 5300 businesses use Shopify Plus

 How Much Does Shopify Cost?

 See the Shopify Pricing Page for full details

 - Set-up Fee: $0

 - Commission on Sales: 2.4% – 2.9% + 30p

-The main difference between the plans is the quality of the sales reports and the commission charged on payments.
+The main difference between the plans offered by Shopify is the quality of the sales reports and the commission charged on payments.